oxheadalpha/nft-tutorial/README.md

 faster.
 However, all originated contracts will be lost after the sandbox is stopped.

-If you are using `testnet`, your originated contracts will remain on the blockchain and you can inspect them afterwards using indexer like [BCD](https://better-call.dev/).
+If you are using `testnet`, your originated contracts will remain on the blockchain and you can inspect them afterwards using an indexer like [BCD](https://better-call.dev/).

 #### Alias Configuration Commands